Daft Punk Tour Electronic Music

 In the chorus, Disney issued sound clips of TRON: Legacy soundtrack.
-The clips were so different to my way of expecting music.
-The clips introduced me to the exclusive and decisively acclaimed Grammy Award-winning French techno duo Daft Punk.
+The clips were so different from America's way of experiencing music.
+The clips introduced us to the exclusive and decisively acclaimed French techno duo Daft Punk.

-I liked their music because it abstractly interconnected TRON.
-Not long after the soundtrack clips were released, the complete soundtrack hit the streets on December 7, 2010, and it swiftly climbed the Billboard charts to number 10 and didn’t let up there the following weeks.
-The soundtrack reached its highest point at number four.
+The music fit the Disney movie so well with Daft Punk's abstractly interconnected TRON.
+Not long after the promotional release of the soundtrack clips, the complete soundtrack hit the streets on December 7, 2010, and it swiftly climbed the Billboard charts to number 10 and didn’t let up there the following weeks.

-After all the excitement, I decided there is something to techno music when it is used in the right content.
-TRON: Legacy is definitely the right content.
+After all the excitement, the duo proved to the world there is something to techno music when used in the right content.
+TRON: Legacy is the appropriate content.

 The soundtrack achieved "Best Original Score" from the Austin Film Critics Association and honored Best Original Score for a Fantasy/Science Fiction/Horror Film by the International Film Music Critics Association.

-Daft Punk’s composition of Tron: Legacy’s soundtrack comes across as absolute and definitive creative process.
-The two performers (Guy-Manuel de Homem-Christo and Thomas Bangalter) put together a symphony of one hundred gifted musicians in London and recorded the orchestra at AIR Lyndhurst Studios, Britain’s principal scoring facility.
-Devotees were euphoric over the thought that the electronic music duo was developing the soundtrack for Disney’s movie.
-The added prestige that named Daft Punk’s first film score.
+Devotees were euphoric over the thought that the electronic music duo was developing the soundtrack for a Disney movie.
+The movie added prestige that named Daft Punk’s first film score.
 The soundtrack achieved "Best Original Score" from the Austin Film Critics Association and honored Best Original Score for a Fantasy/Science Fiction/Horror Film by the International Film Music Critics Association.

-Tron’s Recognizer was used in Resident Evil: Retribution teaser trailer and The Game Has Changed was used in Games of Thrones trailer and a portion was used as part of the 2014 Winter Olympics 2014 opening ceremony in Sochi, Russia.
+Tron’s Recognizer moved over to Resident Evil: Retribution teaser trailer and The Game Has Changed was used in Games of Thrones trailer and a portion was used as part of the 2014 Winter Olympics 2014 opening ceremony in Sochi, Russia.

-Disney is known for their detailed and strategically staged promotional campaigns.
+Disney is known for its detailed and strategically staged promotional campaigns.
 The second TRON movie’s announcement of Daft Punk’s 90-second piece became was a sure-fire success.
 A 10-week promotional campaign consisting of something new every Tuesday about TRON: Legacy at Facebook ran successfully.
-Befittingly called “TRON Tuesdays” with a global countdown to the official release the sequel.
-True to Daft Punk fans, they gathered at Facebook to listen to electronic duos latest rendition.
+Befittingly called “TRON Tuesdays” with a global countdown to the official release of the sequel brought attention to the movie.
+So much attention that true to Daft Punk fans, they gathered at Facebook to listen to electronic duos latest rendition.

-Daft Punk is celebrated for their creative and super crafted live shows with an array of electronic lights, in which visual machinery and special effects are integral to their musical performance.
+Daft Punk magnifies the meaning of Techno performances.
+Their super-charged performance fills the venue with multi-electronic lights, including visual machinery and laser effects are integral to their musical performance.
 Both Homem-Christo and Bangalter are renowned for their heavy beat on visual and story composition with their productions.
-They don ornate robot regalia in public and while performing is their monogram trademark, which orchestrated collectively with Disney’s production design of TRON: Legacy.
+They wear ornate robot regalia in public and while performing is their monogram trademark, which they orchestrated collectively with Disney’s production design of TRON: Legacy.

 © 2018 Kenna McHugh